 Many health benefits have been associated with journaling, from helping to reduce stress to improving problem-solving skills.

-Getting your thoughts out of your head and onto the pages of your journal helps you see them more objectively, and that means you can make better decisions about how to move forward.
+Getting your thoughts out of your head and onto the pages of your journal helps you see them more objectively.
+This can help you make better decisions about how to move forward.

-Journaling is a strategy that supports the emotive dimension of self-care, helping you to release intense emotions before they carry over into the rest of your day.
+Journaling is a strategy that supports the emotive dimension of self-care.
+When you release intense emotions in healthy ways, you can prevent them from spilling over into the rest of your day.

 And the good news is, there’s no wrong way to journal.
 To get started, simply experiment with a few different formats of journaling until you find one that’s right for you.

-Meditating in the morning helps improve mental acuity, helping you focus your attention on your desires, goals, and priorities before the day’s demands swoop in to distract you.
+Meditating in the morning helps improve mental acuity.
+This can help you focus your attention on your priorities before the day’s demands swoop in to distract you.

 Meditation doesn’t require any special skills or equipment either; it only requires a small commitment of your time.